sweharris/Alexa-Smart-Home-VirtualButtons/install/README.md

 There is a blank [Numbers.txt](Numbers.txt) file which will help you record all the "magic numbers" that will be needed as we go through this process.

+*Be very careful with cut'n'pasting; additional whitespace may cause things not to work, especially in IDs and secrets.*

 ### Set up a "Login with Amazon" security profile